redhat-appstudio/infra-deployments/hack/chains/README.md

     ./config.sh simple
     ./simple-demo.sh

+You can also run this with `in-toto` taskrun format.

+    ./config.sh 'artifacts.taskrun.format: in-toto'
+    ./simple-demo.sh

+And you can run it with the transparency log enabled and look at the log entry.

+    ./config.sh rekor-on
+    ./simple-demo.sh
+    ./rekor-verify-taskrun.sh

 ### Pipeline S2I build and push to quay.io demo

 - Configure a clustertask that can build an nodejs image using S2I